Multiple health and mental issues – The Ripple Effect…

 tomorrow’s another day…ask me how I am tomorrow, my answer?
 ‘I’m fine!‘

-If this has struck a chord and you feel you need to talk to someone, PLEASE click this link #HeadsTogether
+If this post on mental health issues has struck a chord and you feel you need to talk to someone, PLEASE click this link #HeadsTogether

 [post image courtesy of Elegant Themes]

 And finally, for an up-to-date post on #MentalHealthAwarenessWeek by The Spoonie Mummy head over to Natalie’s post Mental Health Week 2020 – the importance of kindness

 I really love to read your comments and feedback and will always comment back.
 Do drop a line in the comment section if you liked this post I would love to hear your thoughts, if you share photos of your delicious creations, please do tag me or use the hashtag #Glutarama on Facebook, Twitter and Instagram.
 Subscribe to my email list so that you get all my reviews and recipes straight in your mailbox.